-Although not a precise test, some folks use the wet footprint test to determine your foot type.
+Although not a precise test, some people use the wet footprint test to determine your foot type.

 This test involves wetting the bottom of your foot and standing on paper bag to make a footprint.
 Some shoe stores have similar tests using special paper, minus the water, to take the imprint.

--If the footprint is basically the same size as the foot is, (far right above) it is said to represent a low arch or flat feet, and is thus an overpronated foot type.
+-If the footprint is basically the same size as the foot, (far right above) it is said to represent a low arch or flat foot , and is thus an overpronated foot type.

 -People with footprints with a very narrow outside curved shape are said to represent high arches or an underpronated foot type.

-*These are generalizations and it is possible to have flat feet and not be overpronating, as this test is done with the foot at rest and not in a running motion. (see pronation illustration or video below)
+* These are generalizations and it is possible to have flat feet and not be overpronating if this test is done with the foot at rest and not in running motion. (see pronation illustration or video below)

--Because too much weight is put on the toe side of the foot during overpronation your weight isn't distributed evenly, and the body doesn't absorb the shock as efficiently.
+-Because too much weight is put on the toe side of the foot during overpronation your weight is not evenly distributed, and the body does not absorb the shock as efficiently.
 This can lead to foot and leg injuries.

 Gel types are great for over-pronators and are quite popular.

-A normal arch, or neutral pronation is the ideal and the most efficient type of pace when using a heel strike gait that most of us use, as the entire body helps to absorb the shock generated during running.
+A normal arch , or neutral pronation is the ideal and most efficient type of pace when using a heel strike that most of us use, as the entire body helps absorb the shock generated during running.

-A person who underpronates tends to wear down their running shoes on the outer edge and towards the rear of the shoe.
+A person who tends to wear down their running shoes on the outer edge and towards the back of the shoe.